 • Analyze your existing digital marketing strategy to ensure it’s comprehensive and covers all functions

-• Hire an ecommerce CRO agency
+• Consider partnering with an ecommerce CRO agency